ChadwickCSP/Snowman/Milestone 5/GettingStarted.md

 The last thing we need to do before we can start working with Unity is to configure it to use VS Code as a script editor.

-1. Go back to the VS Code editor.
+1. Go back to the Unity editor.
 2. Open the `Preferences` Menu.
     * On Mac, from the top menu, select `Unity` > `Preferences`
     * On Windows, from the top menu, select `Edut` > `Preferences`